tidy-finance/r-tidyfinance/README.md

 # tidyfinance

 This repository contains an R package that collects helper functions for developers and researchers familiar with [Tidy Financen with R](https://www.tidy-finance.org/r/).
-The functions provide shortcuts to selected issues that the book disccses in detail.
+The functions provide shortcuts to selected issues that the book disccuses in detail.

 ## Installation